 Career Counseling or Career Coaching

-Once or twice in your career, whether you are a experienced professional or skilled starter, you will wonder about what to do next in your career.
+Once or twice in your career, whether you are an experienced professional or skilled starter, you will wonder about what to do next in your career.
 If you wonder, wonder well and start looking around for help.
 Ask the question, ask for help.
-There are many people out there, even the one’s do do not know yet, who are available and willing to help you.
+There are many people out there, even the ones do not know yet, who are available and willing to help you.
 Mentors, coaches, and outside trainers make us better, stronger, and more than we were before.

-However, once you know you want help, some input, feedback, counseling or coaching, you may be overwhelmed by the choices in front of you.
-So before you decide what to look for, it’s a good idea to firstly understand the difference between career coaching versus career counseling.
+However, once you know you want help, some input, feedback, counselling or coaching, you may be overwhelmed by the choices in front of you.
+So before you decide what to look for, it’s a good idea to first understand the difference between career coaching versus career counselling.

-Usually, this broader focus on skills, talents, interests, or values is what you’ll find with a career counselor.
-A career counselor may give you tips or strategies to get the job you want, but as a rule, it isn’t their primary goal.
+Usually, this broader focus on skills, talents, interests, or values is what you’ll find with a career counsellor.
+A career counsellor may give you tips or strategies to get the job you want, but as a rule, it isn’t their primary goal.